This is the fastest Internet port scanner. It can scan the entire Internet in under 6 minutes, transmitting 10 million packets per second.

 - Windows w/ MingGW: just type

-- Windows w/ cygwin: won't work
+make - Windows w/ cygwin: won't work

 - Mac OS X /w XCode: use the XCode4 project